Prospective students must meet the following criteria in order to be considered for entry into the program:

 Which graduate or undergraduate courses might be helpful to me as a nurse anesthesia student?

-Undergraduate or graduate courses in statistics and health assessment are prerequisites for admission.
+Undergraduate or graduate courses in research, statistics, and health assessment are prerequisites for admission.
 Courses in anatomy, physiology, pharmacology, physics, organic chemistry, and biochemistry are suggested, but not required.
-You may wish to consider additional education in those areas of the sciences in which you feel you are weak.
+You may wish to consider additional education in those areas of the sciences in which you feel weak.

 Do I have to obtain my own liability insurance for clinical rotations?